rushilBhatt-lab/AI-Article-Summarizer-App/README.md

 - Tailwind CSS
 - Rapid API

 P.S.
-To run this project one will need his own API key. link to API: https://rapidapi.com/restyler/api/article-extractor-and-summarizer
+To run this project one will need own API key. link to API: https://rapidapi.com/restyler/api/article-extractor-and-summarizer